Quantum Moves: History

+Quantum Moves 2

 The sequel game, Quantum Moves 2, was launched in 2018 in conjunction with the Danish ReGAME Cup designed to teach students via research-enabling, citizen science games.
 The sequel featured a broader range of scientific challenges than the original game, as well as a built-in optimizer and a challenge curve featuring algorithmic results to which players could compare their performance.

 As of 2021, Quantum Moves 2 has been played by more than 3600 unique players.